Oil prices surge to highest since 2023 as Middle East war rages, stocks fall on US jobs

 The US-Israel war on Iran and Tehran's retaliatory attacks across the Gulf region have upended the world's energy and transport sectors, virtually halting activity in the Strait of Hormuz.

-The price of Brent crude, the international standard, surged to US$92.69 per barrel, up US8.5 per cent for the day and nearly 30 per cent for the week after US President Donald Trump said only the "unconditional surrender" of Iran would end the Middle East war.
+The price of Brent crude, the international standard, surged to US$92.69 per barrel, up 8.5 per cent for the day and nearly 30 per cent for the week, after US President Donald Trump said only the "unconditional surrender" of Iran would end the Middle East war.

 It briefly rose above US$94 to touch its highest level since September 2023.